amazon-connect/amazon-connect-streams/Documentation.md

 Finally, you can trigger the logs to be downloaded to the agent's machine in JSON form by calling `connect.getLog().download()`.

-## CCP Connectivity Errors and Events
+## CCP Error Logging
-The following errors are related to agent connectivity in the CCP.
+The following errors are related to connectivity in the CCP.
+These errors are logged in the CCP logs when they occur.

 ### `unsupported_browser`
 Agent is using an unsupported browser.
 Only the latest 3 versions of Chrome or Firefox is supported.
 Upgarde the agent's browser to resolve this error.
 See [Supported browsers](https://docs.aws.amazon.com/connect/latest/adminguide/what-is-amazon-connect.html#browsers)  for more information.